18 Tips For Better Webinars, From Ideation To Follow-Up

 You can also ask what topics your audience is hungry to learn more about, and use these topics for future webinars.
 When you combine this qualitative feedback with quantitative data on content consumption times, you get a robust picture of performance that can be used to optimize and improve future webinars.

 We hope these tips make it easier to create engaging digital events that deliver value to your prospects.
-It’s never easy to change your strategy on a dime, but online events are making it possible for marketers to deliver the sharing, learning, and sense of community our prospects need.
+Online events are making it possible for marketers to deliver the sharing, learning, and sense of community our prospects need.
 Marketers are being faced with unprecedented obstacles, but it is inspiring to see how our global community is rising to the challenge with unprecedented ingenuity.

 Have a webinar tip we missed?
 We’d love to hear about it on Twitter—just tag @PathFactory.